Data Collection and Enrichment Methodology

 |---|---|

-| Companies in CDP | 28.5M |
+| Companies in database | 28.5M |

 | Match rate (job postings to canonical company) | >90% |

-| False merge rate | <1% |
+| False merge rate (distinct companies incorrectly merged) | <1% |

-| False split rate | <5% |
+| False split rate (same company as separate entities) | <5% |

-| Orphan companies | <10% |
+| Orphan companies (no canonical match) | <10% |

 Data Quality Monitoring